Stevie Nicks: 1948–1971: Early life and career beginnings

 Her father's frequent relocation as a vice president of Greyhound had the family living in Phoenix, Albuquerque, El Paso, Salt Lake City, Los Angeles, and San Francisco.
 With the Goya guitar that she received for her 16th birthday, Nicks wrote her first song, titled "I've Loved and I've Lost, and I'm Sad but Not Blue".
 She spent her adolescence playing records constantly and lived in her "own little musical world".

 While attending Arcadia High School in Arcadia, California, she joined her first band, the Changing Times, a folk rock band focused on vocal harmonies.

 Nicks met her future musical and romantic partner, Lindsey Buckingham, during her senior year at Menlo-Atherton High School in Atherton, California.
 When she saw Buckingham playing "California Dreamin'" at the Young Life club, she joined him in harmony.
 She recalled, "I thought he was darling."
 Buckingham was in psychedelic rock band Fritz, but two of its musicians were leaving for college.
 He asked Nicks, in mid-1967, to replace the lead singer.
 Fritz later opened for Jimi Hendrix and Janis Joplin from 1968 until 1970.
-Nicks credits both acts as inspiring her stage intensity and performance.
+Nicks credits both artists with inspiring her stage intensity and performance.

 Nicks and Buckingham attended San José State University, where Nicks majored in speech communication and planned to become an English teacher.
 With her father's blessing, she dropped out of college to pursue a musical career with Buckingham.